miztiik/secure-api-with-throttling/README.md

 ## 📌 Who is using this

-This repository to teaches cloudformation to new developers, Solution Architects & Ops Engineers in AWS.
+This repository to teaches how to secure your api with WAF & API GW Throttling to new developers, Solution Architects & Ops Engineers in AWS.
 Based on that knowledge these Udemy [course #1][103], [course #2][102] helps you build complete architecture in AWS.

 ### 💡 Help/Suggestions or 🐛 Bugs